victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group changes the group owners of hello to school 100-change_owner_and_group changes owner to vincent and group owner to staff for all in dir 101-symbolic_link_permissions changes owner to vincent and group to staff for the symbolic link _hello
+13-change_group changes the group owners of hello to school 100-change_owner_and_group changes owner to vincent and group owner to staff for all in dir 101-symbolic_link_permissions changes owner to vincent and group to staff for the symbolic link _hello 102-if_only changes owner of hello to betty if it is permitted by guillaume